How to Speak Eloquently and Articulately

 Since you know that practice makes perfect, it is imperative that you practice the correct way to be more articulate.
 Try your hardest to dissect every conversation and see how you can be better.
 Speak clearly every single time you open your mouth.
 Make sure to always speak with intention and purpose.

 Talk with a genuine voice and be who you are, don’t change your attitude to being more “stuffy” or pretentious thinking that will make you look more eloquent and sound articulate or smart.

 Practice making others feel better about themselves with your speech.
 That’s a good start.

 - pay attention to how you speak, listen to how you say a sentence, once you notice it you can try to work on it and make it more flattering

-- see where it may need improvements and try to fix them
+- see where it may need improvements (be detailed) and try to improve them daily

-8. Be polite and use the words often
+8. Be polite and use those words often

 Please, thank you, you’re welcome, hello, good bye…these might arguably might be the most important words in the English language!

 The world would be such a better place if everyone would just use these polite words even one more time a day.
 In this world of entitlement, the simple gesture of saying please and thank you is something of a lost art.
 It can open doors (literally) and make you stand out in a crowd because of your gentle spirit.